Are you wondering why people aren’t buying as much from your website as you hoped they would?

-Your prospects don’t care about you initially, they only care about ‘What’s In It For Me’ WIIFM), so your messaging needs to feel like you talking to them directly, make sure your copywriting is focused on your prospects and written in their language using words that they would use.
+Your prospects don’t care about you initially, they only care about ‘what’s in it for me’, so your messaging needs to feel like you talking to them directly, make sure your copywriting is focused on your prospects and written in their language using words that they would use.
 Don’t use tech jargon.
 Don’t talk about your business so much, instead make it all about how you can help them.

 When presenting a product, let your prospects know how they will benefit from your product or service.
 Don’t focus on the features initially.
 Show them how they will benefit from purchasing your product or service.
-Features are things like: Size, weight, what they get, the deliverables.
-Benefits are things like: It will save them time, They will look amazing, Their friends will be envious, etc.
+Features are things like size, weight, what they get, and the deliverables.
+Benefits are things like time-saving, looking amazing, being the envy of their friends, etc.

 Be sure to provide a background of yourself, your relevance in your niche, and let your prospects know that you are the expert in your field.
 Don’t be too sales-y with your approach.
 Be honest and sincere with your communications.
 Be approachable and real. put face-to-camera videos of you or your team on your website so people can see who is behind the business and get to know your personality and body language.

 6. Does your website look CREDIBLE, well designed, and is it easy to use?